caro46/Pipa_parva/Sex_linked_regions.md

 #mmp16	C48796834	94.915	118	6	0	1247	1364	110	227	6.42e-44	185
 #mmp16	scaffold64654	86.164	159	20	2	944	1100	6123	6281	1.80e-39	171
 ```
-We blast the cds of this gene onto our genome to try to identify sex-specific SNP using HiSeq ddata in the exons.
+We blast the cds of this gene onto our genome to try to identify sex-specific SNP using HiSeq data in the exons.
 ```
 grep "scaffold177758" /4/caroline/2017_Pipoidea_Hiseq/Assemblies/SOAP_pipa_genome_chimerical_43mers_supercontigs.index
 #6	scaffold177758	52788721	52802656